hazelcast/hazelcast-gcp/README.md

 If Hazelcast Client is run outside GCP, then you always need to specify the following parameters:
 - `private-key-path` - path to the private key for GCP service account
 - `projects` - a list of projects where the plugin looks for instances
-- `region`: a region where the plugin looks for instances (ff not specified, then the plugin uses "zones" property)
+- `region`: a region where the plugin looks for instances; if not set, the `zones` property is used; if it and `zones` property not set, all zones of the current region are used
-- `zones`: a list of zones where the plugin looks for instances
+- `zones`: a list of zones where the plugin looks for instances; if not set, all zones of the current region are used
 - `use-public-ip` - must be set to `true`

 Following are example declarative and programmatic configuration snippets.